EllieChen-Git/Express-Tweet/README.md

 module.exports = TweetSchema; //schema is not a model: we turn some schemas into models
 ```

-__5. [G's convention] Create Model in a separate folder__
+__5. [G's convention] Create Model in a separate directory__
-- Inside 'database', create a folder called 'models'
+- Inside 'database', create a directory called 'models'
 - Inside 'models', create a file called 'tweet_model.js'

 database\models\tweet_model.js